ashraf336/Yashfy-Mobile-App/README.md

 ### Prerequisites

-You need to have installed Node.js, NPM.
+You need to have installed Node.js and NPM.

 ### 1. Installing dependencies
 ```